LachlanHouston/bachelor_project/README.md

-# gan
+# Deep Learning for Speech Enhancement

-Deep Learning for Speech Enhancement
+Implementation of a Wasserstein GAN with gradient penalty to perform speech enhancement

 ## Project structure